ryanwalter99/RobotTeamProject/sandbox/README.md

 team repository.
 Conflicts in git can be resolved, but it's easier to just avoid them.

 The subfolders m1, m2, m3, and m4 that are within this `/sandbox` folder are all identical.
-- Team member #1 (fill in your own name here) will work all of the TODOs in the m1 folder
+- Team member #1 (Ryan Walter) will work all of the TODOs in the m1 folder
 - Team member #2 (fill in your own name here) will work all of the TODOs in the m2 folder
 - Team member #3 (fill in your own name here) will work all of the TODOs in the m3 folder
 - Team member #4 (fill in your own name here) will work all of the TODOs in the m4 folder